View Source LiveSelect (LiveSelect v1.0.4)

-The LiveSelect component is rendered by calling the live_select/1 function and passing it a form and the name of a field.
+The LiveSelect component is rendered by calling the live_select/1 function and passing it a form field.
 LiveSelect creates a text input field in which the user can type text, and hidden input field(s) that will contain the value of the selected option(s).

 Whenever the user types something in the text input, LiveSelect triggers a live_select_change event for your LiveView or LiveComponent.
 The message has a text parameter containing the current text entered by the user, as well as id and field parameters with the id of the LiveSelect component and the name of the LiveSelect form field, respectively.
 Your job is to handle the event, retrieve the list of selectable options and then call Phoenix.LiveView.send_update/3 to send the list of options to LiveSelect.
 See the "Examples" section below for details, and check out the cheatsheet for some useful tips.